Package 'cleanepi'

 Value

-The input report object with an additional element
+The input <data.frame> or <linelist> with an additional element to the report.

 Examples